Page prepared: 030101

 The two documents given below, one from the "Suchang valley," and the other from the Iman river valley, are in essence the same, differing only slightly in character.
 Thus in the first one, punishments for crimes are somewhat lighter, the death penalty is absent; whereas in the second one, burying the offender alive is one of the major punishments for a crime such as stealing more than five sable furs.
 The first document also acquaints us with the administrative structure (if this term may be used) of the sworn brothers.
 (Ivanov 1914: 7)

 I have not located Suchang, the town where the first document was in force.
-Iman (Иман), mentioned in the second document, seems to be located near modern Guberovo, on the Ussuri, south of Khabarovsk, USSR [now Russia], on the border of Héjiāng 合江 province [now assimilated into Hēilóngjiāng 黑龍江 province].
+Iman (Иман), mentioned in the second document, seems to be located near modern Guberovo, on the Ussuri, south of Khabarovsk, Russia, on the border of Héjiāng 合江 province [now assimilated into Hēilóngjiāng 黑龍江 province].

 The Orochens mentioned in the same text are apparently a Tungus group.
 The most likely identification seems to be with the Orochon (Chinese: Èlúnchūn 鄂倫春, officially spelled "Oroqen," or Qílè'ěr 奇勒爾), an eastern Tungus group now living in small pockets in northern China, principally Inner Mongolia and Hēilóngjiāng, and at present estimated to number about 3,200.

 Both documents (and other Russian translations in this paper) were translated from the Russian by the UCSD translation service, and slightly corrected by me.
 Ivanov occasionally adds explanatory notes in parentheses.
 Clarifications of my own are added in brackets .
 Tones and characters have not been added to Ivanov's transcriptions from the Chinese, since I am not sure which Chinese words are intended in every case.